Engineering and Construction of the Twin Towers

 The Elevator Limit

-The tube structure was just the first in a series of engineering breakthroughs at the trade center.
+The tube structure was just the first in a series of engineering breakthroughs at the trade centre.
 The very height of the buildings, nearly 30 stories taller than their nearest rival, the Empire State Building, would have been impossible to achieve were it not for another innovation, placed deep within the towers.
 For years, a height of 80 or 85 stories (about that of the Empire State) had been held as the maximum feasible for tall buildings.
 Anything taller required too many banks of elevators to reach its upper floors, decreasing the amount of rentable space in the lower portions of the building.
-Adding more floor space above simply meant subtracting it below, thus canceling out any advantage.
+Adding more floor space above simply meant subtracting it below, thus cancelling out any advantage.

 "Sky Lobbies"